 Many students also choose to gain valuable hands-on experience and professional skills through internships and paid work.
 Community colleges may allow you to complete an internship for academic credit.
 Check with their advising or career office for more information.
 Check with local employers for job opportunities.

 “My admission counselor helped me identify classes at Santa Ana College, where I got 12 units and a great start on my college GPA.
 I also had time to volunteer at a nonprofit that helps unemployed women become job-ready.
 I got valuable business experience working in their store, and learned to use some new technology that has added to my technical skills.”

 Spring admits may purchase USC football student season tickets.
 During the summer, the USC Ticket Office will email the details to those who have submitted the Enrollment Commitment Deposit.
 You will need to obtain your USCard and purchase your tickets in early August.
 Refer to this FAQ for details.

 Facebook Group for Spring Admits

 Connect with other spring admits on Facebook.
-Visit you.usc.edu for a link to the private group especially for spring admits.
+Visit admission.usc.edu/status for a link to the private group especially for spring admits.
 It’s a great way to “meet” other students before you arrive on campus.

 “I enrolled in Santa Monica College, where I met two spring admits the first day in my chemistry class.
 I work flexible hours as a paid intern for up to 30 hours a week, so I have enough money to get out to see and do things.
 I live with some fellow students in housing right across from USC… We schedule regular events like beach days and tailgate parties.
 As a big sports fan, it was huge for me to get season tickets and attend the football games.”